 The Problem/Challenge

+Please provide a short 2-4 sentence overview of your proposal.

+We present a Bengali WhatsApp chatbot to deliver a digital literacy intervention for improving menstrual hygiene management awareness among local populations in Bangladesh.
+We use large language models grounded in verified and accurate information to support community-based participatory research in partnership with WaterAid Bangladesh.
+We have won a few small grants and demonstrated the viability of our prototype.
+We aim to deploy a pilot and scale it through this fellowship.

 Background and Context

 This is an opportunity to show the research you have done to support your project.
 Describe the need and opportunity for your idea by articulating the problem you're addressing and the community it supports.
 Help us understand how the community is underserved and why it is important that the need be filled.
 (1000 characters)